Rei-SwitchBot/faq/en-us/Meter.md

 Launch the SwitchBot App and log in.

-Tap the relevant SwitchBot Meter.
+Tap the relevant SwitchBot Meter/Meter Plus.

 In the Settings screen, tap on "Cloud Services".